 In time added on City got a fourth when Albrighton hoisted a corner in from the left and Iborra rose above the Albion defence to plant a firm header into the net from six yards.

 Claude Puel commented: “The first half was too open, end to end and box and box.
 The first half could have finished 3-3.
 It was crazy.
 We needed to manage our game better in the second half, with more calm and quality.
 It was interesting to keep the ball on the floor and work West Brom more.
 We found the clinical edge with a fantastic goal.”

 West Brom: Foster, Nyom, Dawson, Hegazi, Gibbs, Krychowiak (Field 59), Livermore, Brunt, Burke (Robson-Kanu 83), Rondón, Phillips (Rodriguez 70).

 Substitutes: Yacob, Myhill, McClean, McAuley.

 Leicester: Schmeichel, Simpson, Morgan, Maguire, Chilwell, Iborra, Ndidi, Mahrez (Diabaté 88), Okazaki (Iheanacho 60), Gray (Albrighton 67), Vardy.

 PHOTOS: Simon Kimber.

-You can either print and post the above subscriptions form or pay online via Paypal below.
+You can pay online via Paypal HERE